Hi everyone, Dong Ngo’s here! (Weird last name? Dong “Know” will do.)

 Site icon and logo

-Please use the contact page for content licensing, use this site icon or this full-size logo when mentioning Dong Knows Tech in your publication, and remember to link back or attribute to the source when you translate my work into your local language.
+Please use the contact page for content licensing.
+When mentioning Dong Knows Tech in your publication, use either this site icon or this full-size logo.
+Remember to link back or attribute the source when you translate my work into your local language.